Chicago shooting on South Side leaves at least 1 dead, 7 wounded: report

 CLICK HERE TO GET THE FOX NEWS APP

-Also Thursday, a Chicago police officer and a Home Depot security guard were shot by a shoplifting suspect in a separate shooting hours earlier in the Brighton Park neighborhood about six miles away.
+Also Thursday, a Chicago police officer and a Home Depot security guard were allegedly shot by a shoplifting suspect in a separate shooting hours earlier in the Brighton Park neighborhood about six miles away.

 The officer was released from the hospital after several hours and the guard was listed in grave condition, Chicago Police Supt.
 David Brown said.
 The suspect was killed in a shootout with police.